jondonas/ADA/README.md

 - Remove non-unicode (or invalid) characters
 - Detect and remove reviews that are not in English

-### Internal Deadlines For Milestone 2

-#### By November 9

-- Figure out how to display and load the data in the cluster
-- Research what needs to be done to standardize and clean the data
-- Look for the best libraries and tools to help us with our goal

-#### By November 16

-- Divide responsibilities for the project
-- Cleanup and standardize the dataset

-#### By November 25

-- Prepare the notebook for the deadline
-- Answer some of the easier questions that we have outlined earlier
-- Set future deadlines and add addional questions to answer

 ### Questions for TAs
 1. What obstacles do you anticipate we'll encounter?
 2. Are there any technologies you would recommend for this specific project?